oracle/oracle-database-operator/docs/sidb/README.md

 There are two basic approaches for authentication to the REST Endpoints.
 Certain APIs are specific about which authentication method they will accept.

-* #### Default Administrator
+#### Database API

-  ORDS User with role "SQL Administrator" , `.spec.ordsUser` (defaults to ORDS_PUBLIC_USER if not mentioned in yaml) credentials are required to call certain REST Endpoints .
+  ORDS_PUBLIC_USER User with role "SQL Administrator", `.spec.ordsPassword` credentials are required to call Database API REST Endpoints.

-  This user has also given the additional roles `System Administrator , SQL Developer , oracle.dbtools.autorest.any.schema` .
+  This user has also given the additional roles `System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema`.

   This user can now be used to authenticate
-  * PDB Lifecycle Management APIs
+  * Database APIs
   * Any Protected AutoRest Enabled Object APIs
   * Database Actions of any REST Enabled Schema

-* #### ORDS Enabled Schema

-  Alternatively one can use an ORDS enabled schema.
-Access to the certain APIs will use the credentials of the ORDS enabled schema , which are defined in the `.spec.restEnableSchemas` atrribute in sample yaml .

-  This schema authentication can be used to authorise database actions of this schema

-  Note :  Browser may not prompt for credentials while accessing certain REST Endpoints and in such case one can use clients like curl and pass credentials while calling REST Endpoints .

-#### Some use cases
+#### Database API examples
-  Some generic use cases for the Database API are as follows:
+  Some examples for the Database API usage are as follows:
 * ##### Getting all Database components
     ```sh
     curl -s -k -X GET -u 'ORDS_PUBLIC_USER:<.spec.ordsPassword>' https://10.0.25.54:8443/ords/ORCLPDB1/_/db-api/stable/database/components/ | python -m json.tool